zenomt/rtmfp-cpp/test/tcserver.md

 By default, when sending stream messages to a subscriber, the server will use the queue lifetimes and other treatments as specified by the corresponding command-line arguments or their default values.
-The subscriber can override these default settings by specifying an argument to the `play` stream command.
+The subscriber can override these default settings by specifying an argument to the `play` stream command after the stream name.

-If the first regular argument of the `play` command is an Object, then any members present override their corresponding deadlines or treatments.
-The following member names are recognized:
+If the first argument after the stream name is an Object, then any members present override their corresponding settings.
+The following member names are
+recognized:

 - `audioLifetime`: (Number) Audio queue lifetime (seconds).
 - `videoLifetime`: (Number) Video queue lifetime.